smith-garrett/Uniformization.jl/README.md

 The `erlangization` method is the default, as it seems to be a good compromise between efficiency and robustness on stiff problems.

+Automatic differentiation using `ForwardDiff.jl` and `ReverseDiff.jl` should work as expected.

 Further information is available in the docstrings.